Greece Moments Greece Moments

 Walk through the blue alley

-Directly behind it, the city tells its story.
-The Castle of Lykourgos Logothetis including the watchtower was built during the Ottoman occupation around 1824.
-From the ruins of the freely accessible fortress you have a magnificent view of the bay of Tigani.
+Just behind it, the town tells its own story.
+The Castle of Lykourgos Logothetis, including its watchtower, was built during the Ottoman occupation around 1824.
+From the ruins of the freely accessible fortress, you have a magnificent view of the bay of Tigani.

 burg Lykourgos Logothetis pythagorio samos